(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "9368 BATHING AT EUCLID BEACH , CLEVELAND OHIO" with a crowd before the Bath House; postcard with undivided back from an undisclosed publisher, mailed there 1907, toned both sides, minor corner rounding. $4.50 o(c)a

-"Adam J. Stahle / PROP. // DIAMOND POINT HOTEL / and Pier / Canarsie L. I." with signed L. Biedermann art depicting its premises from above, including an airship; postcard mailed from Brooklyn OCT 30 1921 to Mrs. Valentine Ashenfelder in Phoenixville Pennsylvania, tiny upper corner bend, light toning at the upper right front corner, darker toning near the back edges.
+"Adam J. Stahle / PROP. // DIAMOND POINT HOTEL / and Pier / Canarsie L. I." with signed L. Biedermann art depicting its premises from above, including an airship; postcard mailed from Brooklyn OCT 30 1921, tiny upper corner bend, light toning at the upper right front corner.
 The hotel accommodated visitors to the adjacent Golden City Amusement Park in Brooklyn; it was demolished for the Belt Parkway in the early 1930's.
-Surprisingly little memorabilia can be found from this hotel, and we cannot explain it. $15.00 g(s)n(b)n(c)a!
+Surprisingly little memorabilia can be found from this hotel, and we cannot explain it.
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. g(s)n(b)n(c)aa(b)

 To order from this pricelist, please